 Desperate, a call was made to the police.

-Typing furiously, I finished the essay.
+Desperate, I called the police.
 (Or the subject of your choice)

 Rule #10: Squinting modifiers logically make sense as modifiers for two subjects in the same sentence.